ls1intum/Artemis/src/main/resources/templates/java/test/gradle/projectTemplate/readme.md

 Make sure that the package structure of your test classes is equivalent to the package structure of your base and solution repository.
 Otherwise during the test run Gradle will not be able to find the imported classes in your test files.

+In order to use classes from the template or solution repository in a test case, you have to add the respective repository files as a dependency to the test project.
+Follow this description for IntelliJ:

+"File" -> "Project Structure..." -> "Modules" -> "&lt;ProjectName>-Tests" -> Sub-Option "test" -> "Dependencies" -> Button
+"+" -> "3.
+Module Dependency" -> Select the respective repository name with an appended ".main".

 #### Sequential test runs
 If you have decided to use the sequential test runs feature for this exercise, read the following instructions:
 We use the folder structure of the test repository to differentiate structural and behavior tests: